You are here

 - If you load your ASCII data file into a statistical program such as SAS, SPSS or STATA, your file becomes exponentially larger.
 Extracts stored in SAS, SPSS or Stata take up a great deal more space than if they were stored in ASCII.

 - We continuously review the data we release.
-When you return to a research project after a period of inactivity, you can easily add the next round of data or update any data that was corrected.
+When you return to a research project after a period of inactivity, you can easily add the next round of data or update any data that was corrected by using the Investigator.

 - The data in the Investigator are linked to a great many documentation resources that help you understand the variables.
 Once you download a data extract you no longer have those documentation links available to help you choose your variables.